rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > those who program once a week but always in Rust and those who program daily but
 > use Rust once a week.

-### How would you rate the learning of these concepts?

-Options: Easy, Moderate, Tricky, Very Difficult, Still Don't Get it, N/A (haven't learned)

-Concepts: Enums, Modules, Ownership & Borrowing, Iterators, Traits, Generics and Trait Bounds, Lifetimes, Cargo, Macros, Unsafe, Async I/O, Pattern Matching, Collections, Closures, FFI, Concurrency

-> **TODO** this question usually makes great blog material, but it's really not actionable.
-Teachers of Rust generally have a good idea of what's difficult to teach, and Rust compiler devs have a good idea of what the papercuts are.
-Perhaps it should be removed.
-> **Justification** Might not be directly applicable, but does provide verification of the perceptions of teachers/devs.
-Plus, it demonstrates to users that you are interested in their perceptions of where the papercuts are.

 ### How much do you agree with the following statements

 Statements: